SkipGS: Post-Densification Backward Skipping for Efficient 3DGS Training: Conclusion

 \section{Conclusion}

 We presented \emph{SkipGS}, a view-adaptive backward gating mechanism for the post-densification phase of 3D Gaussian Splatting~\cite{kerbl3Dgaussians}.
 By tracking per-view loss statistics and selectively skipping backward passes when a view's loss is consistent with its recent baseline, SkipGS reduces redundant computation where the backward pass dominates runtime.
 A warmup-calibrated minimum backward budget preserves stable optimization.
 Experiments on Mip-NeRF\,360~\cite{barron2022mipnerf360}, Deep Blending~\cite{hedman2018deepblending}, and Tanks\&Temples~\cite{Knapitsch2017tanks} show consistent wall-clock reductions with comparable reconstruction quality.
+Last but not least, our experiments are limited to static scenes, and we leave the evaluation of SkipGS on dynamic scenes and models~\cite{Wu_2024_CVPR} for future work.